 There was good news for drivers as well, as it seems job losses may be coming to an end.
 Most respondents said they plan to keep their current numbers of drivers and owner/operators over the next three months.

-On the rate front, most respondents expect rates to stay the same over the next six months while one in five are confident rates will increase in major traffic lanes.
+On the rates front, most respondents expect rates to stay the same over the next six months while one in five are confident rates will increase in major traffic lanes.

 Truck News is Canada's leading trucking newspaper - news and information for trucking companies, owner/operators, truck drivers and logistics professionals working in the Canadian trucking industry.
 All posts by Truck News